1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: US-based 501(c)(3) non-profit organizations with total annual operating budgets of $200,000 or less.
-For visual arts projects only.
-Youth-focused efforts not eligible.
-Projects must have a public component and visual art must be central.
+Based on current listing details, eligibility includes: US-based non-profit organizations with total annual operating budgets of $200,000 or less; visual arts projects must be central to the work and have a public component.
 Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates $20,000–$30,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.